wombleton/gitlaw-nz/acts/L/Land Act 1948.md

     Section 181(2)(b): amended, on 18 November 1964, by section 3 of the Land Amendment Act 1964 (1964 No 94).

-    Section 181(3): repealed, on 1 July 1989, by [section 86(1)][336] of the Public Finance Act 1989 (1989 No 44).
+    Section 181(3): repealed, on 1 July 1989, by [section 86(1)][337] of the Public Finance Act 1989 (1989 No 44).

 ##### 182 Offences

-*   (1) Except where otherwise provided in this Act, every person who commits an offence against this Act is liable on summary conviction to a fine not exceeding $400 or to imprisonment for any term not exceeding 1 year, and, where the offence is a continuing one, to a further fine not exceeding $10 for every day during which the offence continues.
+*   (1) Except where otherwise provided in this Act, every person who commits an offence against this Act is liable on conviction to a fine not exceeding $400 or to imprisonment for any term not exceeding 1 year, and, where the offence is a continuing one, to a further fine not exceeding $10 for every day during which the offence continues.

-    (2) Notwithstanding [section 14][431] of the Summary Proceedings Act 1957, any information in respect of any offence against this Act may be laid at any time within 1 year from the time when the matter of the information arose.
+    (2) Despite anything to the contrary in [section 25][431] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 12 months after the date on which the offence was committed.

     Compare: 1924 No 31 s 388

+    Section 182(1): amended, on 1 July 2013, by [section 413][285] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 182(1): amended, on 1 January 1955, pursuant to section 40(1) of the Criminal Justice Act 1954 (1954 No 50).

-    Section 182(2): inserted, on 21 November 1977, by [section 8(1)][427] of the Land Amendment Act 1977 (1977 No 51).
+    Section 182(2): replaced, on 1 July 2013, by [section 413][285] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 183 Service of notices